davidohayon669/react-native-youtube/README.md

 ## Installation

-This component is fully tried on react-native >= 0.37.0.
-Lower versions should work but are not guaranteed.
+This component is confirmed to be working on react-native ~0.37 - ~0.41

 * Install the latest version to your `package.json`: